Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Our program is differentiated in the Canadian context not only on account of its specialization in digital society, but also its structure.
 It is the only professional graduate degree in public policy that is offered entirely online, thus making it accessible both to broader range of students but also to a more diverse array of instructors.
 Its instructional team includes both accomplished academics as well as seasoned practitioners from the public, private, and non-profit sectors.
 It pairs traditional graduate seminar formats with skills labs, which offer problem-based learning environments to help students develop the practical skillsets that will be required of them.
 Finally, the program is delivered in an intensive format that spans 12 months—with the option of an additional 4-month co-op placement—to get students out of the classroom and into the field in as short a time as possible without compromising on quality.
 Our small class sizes, award-winning instructors, feted program staff, and meticulously curated curriculum ensure that our students receive best-in-class training.

 Helping to solve the intractable, audacious as it may be, is our ambition.
-Providing the leaders of tomorrow with the combination of public policy and digital/technical skills to do so is both our expertise and our solution – for both government and industry actors.
+Providing the leaders of tomorrow with the combination of public policy and technical skills to do so is both our expertise and our solution – for both government and industry actors.
 Practical relevance, of knowledge and skills, is our cornerstone.
-It is the basis on which and why we developed the Master of Public Policy in Digital Society program in the first place.
+It is the basis on which and why we developed the Master of Public Policy program in the first place.
 Already many of our graduates have played important roles in shaping the future of our digital society and addressing those wicked problems.
 We hope you will consider joining their ranks.

 A Message from the Executive Director